LogtalkDotOrg/logtalk.org/_pages/rationale.md

 ### Portability

 Logtalk is written in highly portable code and currently supports [15 backend Prolog systems](download.html#requirements).
 It can support any Prolog system that complies with official and de facto core standards.
 Logtalk libraries and [developer tools](tools.html) are also portable.
+Portability implies robustness (by allowing testing with a larger number of Prolog systems) and risk mitigation (by facilitating switching between Prolog systems).

 In contrast, the ISO Prolog standard for modules is ignored (for sound reasons) by Prolog implementers.
 Worse, Prolog systems implementing a module system have significant differences that hinder portability.
 A few examples:

+* Ciao Prolog - `module/3` proprietary directive
 * ECLiPSe - no `module/2` directive
 * SICStus Prolog and XSB - no `reexport/1-2` directives
 * ISO standard - no `use_module/1-2` directives; `metapredicate/1` instead of `meta_predicate/1` directive
-* SWI-Prolog - operators are local to modules
+* Ciao Prolog and SWI-Prolog - operators are local to modules
 * SICStus Prolog - operators are global
 * XSB - atom-based module system
 * ECLiPSe, SICStus Prolog, SWI-Prolog, YAP - predicate-based module system